Our audition procedure is designed to enable us to find out about you

 All applicants should note that the Conservatoire will not consider applications for deferred entry.

-International applicants will be required to provide evidence of a sufficient grasp of English to cope with the academic demands of their course and should normally have attained an IELTS score of 6.0 or equivalent with a minimum of 5.5 in all 4 areas.
 For Masters programmes we require 7.0 with a minimum of 6.5 in all 4 areas.
 All international applicants who are accepted onto a course at Trinity Laban Conservatoire of Music and Dance will be required to provide evidence of their English language qualification.
 Those who are unable to provide evidence of their qualification will be required to complete an English Language assessment prior to enrolment.
 It is a condition of all international applicants offers that they fulfil these requirements.
 The results of the English Language assessment will be used to determine if applicants will be required to attend an English language support classes and may also affect a Tier 4 (General) Student visa application.
+More information can be found at gov.uk.

 We try to ensure that offers of places are made to successful applicants no more than four weeks after the end of the audition session.
 It is expected that all applicants auditioning in the main audition session will be notified of the result of their audition in December.
 The Conservatoire will not be in a position to give you your results by telephone.
 Please note that in common with our fellow conservatoires, reports of auditions are not routinely issued and we are unable to give detailed individual feedback.

-You should login to your UCAS application for up-to-date information.
+You should login to your UCAS Conservatoire application for up-to-date information.

 Scholarships & Bursaries